nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 sitting there in the back.
 The boss was a short pumpkin-bellied brown man, a little bald off the forehead.
-Twice he found something to attend to in the back room, although there was nothing at all there that wanted attending to....
-I felt better, and the boss, too, I guess, when Rosalind came along and gave the family room its respectable American character.
+Twice he found something to attend to in the back room, although there was nothing at all there that wanted attending to.<span class="three-dots"></span>I felt better, and the boss, too, I guess, when Rosalind came along and gave the family room its respectable American character.
 I served Rosalind a Martini cocktail extra dry, and afterward all three of them, Rosalind, Jerco, and their friend, went up